 As the situation unfolds, we will continue to monitor credible sources and will work with our provincial and regional partners.
-It’s important to note that Saanich is not the lead agency on COVID-19; we will take direction from the Province and the Medical Health Office.
+It’s important to note that Saanich is not the lead agency on COVID-19; we will take direction from the Province and the Provincial Health Officer.

 As of March 6, we took the proactive approach to activate our Emergency Operations Centre (EOC) before any impacts occur in Saanich.
 Saanich’s EOC is the hub for the District’s planning and response to the COVID-19 pandemic.

 Click the images below to find information on existing and newly created programs to provide a summary of support options most relevant to families and businesses.

 As of August 4, the municipal hall and annex reopened to the public with counter services in the areas of Planning, Engineering, Building Inspections, Finance, Reception, Legislative Services, Recreation, Human Resources, Occupational Health and Safety and the Mayor’s Office.

 Public access is on a first-come first-serve basis via the parking lot entrance of the municipal hall.
 Visitors are limited to a maximum of 11 people at a time and will be required to use hand sanitizer and wear a visitor badge when entering the facility.
 We encourage the public to continue to access online services or make appointments if possible.
 General contacts are available here for appointments [PDF - 149 KB].